zinmar2626/zinmar2626/README.md

-# Hi there, I'm a Senior Frontend Developer 👋
+# Hi there, I'm a Frontend Developer 👋

 A passionate and results-driven **Senior Frontend Developer** with a proven track record of building high-performance, responsive, and user-centric web applications.
 My experience spans across international startups (like *Property Scout* in Bangkok) and major financial institutions (like *AGD Bank* in Myanmar).